ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 2. Do you need a depreciation schedule for a rental property?

 Yes.
 The ATO accepts reports prepared by qualified quantity surveyors.
-A depreciation schedule ensures you claim every eligible deduction.
+A depreciation schedule ensures you claim every eligible deduction and have compliant evidence if audited.

 3. How much depreciation can you claim on an investment property?

-It depends on the age of the property, construction costs, and assets.
+It depends on the age of the property, construction costs, and assets installed.
 New builds often provide the highest deductions, sometimes exceeding $10,000 annually.

-4. Do you have to pay back depreciation?
+4. Do you have to pay back depreciation when you sell?

-For capital works, yes, through CGT adjustments.
-For plant and equipment, no.
+For capital works (Division 43), yes — through CGT cost base adjustments.
+For plant and equipment (Division 40), no.

 5. How do you calculate depreciation on a rental property?

-By applying effective life rates using either prime cost or diminishing value methods, supported by a depreciation schedule.
+By applying effective life rates using either the prime cost or diminishing value method, supported by a depreciation schedule prepared by a quantity surveyor.

 6. Does the ATO provide effective life tables?

 Yes.
-The following tables outline the expected lifespan of different assets used in rental properties.
+The ATO publishes tables outlining the expected lifespan of different assets used in rental properties.
+These are updated periodically.

 7. Is house depreciation different from apartment depreciation?

 The principles are the same.
-The main difference is in construction costs, fixtures, and common area deductions for apartments.
+The main difference is in construction costs, fixtures, and common area deductions that may apply to apartments.

 Case Studies